 6.32.1 Applicability to language

-The vulnerability as described in ISO/IEC TR 24772-1 subclause 6.32 minimally applies to Python.
+The vulnerabilities as described in ISO/IEC TR 24772-1 subclause 6.32 minimally apply to Python.

 Python functions return a value of None when no return statement is executed or when a return with no arguments is executed.
 Python detects attempts to return uninitialized arguments and raises the NameError exception.